How To Get Into Photography 2023: Top Full Guide

 14. Network

-It’s great to have your family and friends involved in your photography journey.
-However, they won’t be able to teach you much.
+It’s wonderful to include family and friends in your photographic experience.
+They will, however, be unable to teach you much.

-Although your mentor may be an expert in photography, they won’t have the time or knowledge to share it with you.
-You need to expand your network.
+Although your mentor may be a photographic specialist, they will not have the time or expertise to share it with you.
+You must broaden your network.

 This can be done by joining photo clubs, attending exhibition openings, or dropping by an art school to check out which events they are hosting.